What's New!

 a new street between Piazza del Popolo and Piazza della Trinità (the old name of Piazza di Spagna); Pope Paul III

-the drunken companion of Dionysus, but the figure looked so
+the tutor and companion of Dionysus, but the figure looked so

 ugly that it was popularly called il Babuino; it is